Overview

 Magistrates' Court Extension (Up to 96 Hours)

-For detentions beyond 36 hours, police must apply to a magistrates' court.
-The court can grant 24-hour extensions, up to a total of 96 hours from the relevant time.
+For detention beyond 36 hours, the police must apply to the magistrates' court.
+The court may authorize further extensions, in increments of up to 36 hours each, to a maximum total detention time of 96 hours from the relevant time.

 Detention Reviews